keyestudio/KT0351-Sengo2-Smart-Vision-Card-Maker-Extension-Kit/docs/MicroPythonTutorial/2 MicroPython Basic Tutorial.md

 # 2.3 Burn Firmware (Important)

+<span style="color:red;">Note: You need to download the required data files from `1.Download code and library files` and extract them to your desktop.</span>

 To run MicroPython code on Pico, it is necessary to burn MicroPython firmware to Pico.

 ![thonny-22](./media/thonny-22.png)